-The Research, Innovation, Learning and Development (RILD) building, based in Exeter is a £27.5m development which consists of the Wellcome Wolfson Centre for Medical Research, the National Institute for Health Research (NIHR) Exeter Clinical Research Facility, and a new Post Graduate Education Centre on the RD&E Hospital site in Exeter.
-RILD is now home to a number of the Medical School's laboratory-based research teams, comprising both clinical research areas and class two and three medical research laboratories, complete with offices, meeting rooms and write up areas.
+The Research, Innovation, Learning and Development (RILD) building on the RD&E Wonford site is a £27.5m development which consists of the Wellcome Wolfson Centre for Medical Research, the National Institute for Health Research (NIHR), Exeter Clinical Research Facility and a new Post Graduate Education Centre.
+The RILD is now home to a number of the Medical School's laboratory-based research teams, comprising both clinical research areas and class two and three medical research laboratories, complete with offices, meeting rooms and write-up areas.

-Active assistance in the planning and design of research projects is available from the Research and Development Support Unit based on the RD&E hospital site.
+Active assistance in the planning and design of research projects is available from the Research and Development Support Unit based on the RD&E Wonford hospital site.
 The Trust has an active academic strategy to facilitate research, development and teaching.